seveas/git-spindle/docs/bitbucket.rst

 username and password.
 These are stored in :file:`~/.gitspindle`.
 Never share this file with anyone as it gives full access to your BitBucket account.

+If you have two-factor authentication enabled for your account, you need to create an app password at https://bitbucket.org/account/user/<user>/app-passwords and provide that instead of your regular password when being asked.
+If you want to make it the easy way, just grant all scopes to the app password.
+You can also assign fewer scopes and as soon as you use an operation that needs a scope that is not assigned, you will get notified about the present and missing scopes.
+You then need to create a new app password with the additional scopes and replace the old one in :file:`~/.gitspindle`.

 .. describe:: git bb whoami

 A simple command to try out is :command:`git bb whoami`, which tells you what